Noel Rock: Dáil Éireann

 Rock was elected to the Dáil at the 2016 general election.
 He represented the Dublin North-West constituency.
-While serving as a TD, Rock emphasized local projects to improve transportation, including the expansion of the LUAS to Finglas, adding bus routes and introducing Dublin’s first 24-hour bus service.
+While serving as a TD, Rock emphasised local projects to improve transportation, including the expansion of the LUAS to Finglas, adding bus routes and introducing Dublin's first 24-hour bus service.
 Rock proposed a bill to end ticket touting in 2019.
 In 2016, Rock encouraged the Irish government to increase the minimum wage by more than the 10-cent raise recommended by the non-partisan Low Pay Commission.
 The minimum wage was increased by 30 cent the next year.

-In September 2019, Taoiseach Leo Varadkar appointed Noel Rock to become Chairman of the Oireachtas Housing Committee in place of Maria Bailey, which was seen as significant, as he was the first Fine Gael TD to condemn Bailey at the time.
-He chaired the Committee until the 2020 general election and oversaw the passage of several important pieces of legislation such as the Housing (Regulation of Approved Housing Bodies) Bill 2019 as well as authoring the Committee's report into the General Scheme of the Land Development Agency Bill 2019.
+In September 2019, Taoiseach Leo Varadkar appointed Rock to become chair of the Oireachtas Housing Committee in place of Maria Bailey, which was seen as significant, as he was the first Fine Gael TD to condemn Bailey at the time.
+He chaired the committee until the 2020 general election and oversaw the passage of several important pieces of legislation such as the Housing (Regulation of Approved Housing Bodies) Bill 2019 as well as authoring the committee's report into the General Scheme of the Land Development Agency Bill 2019.

-Following a redrawing of Dublin North-West, Rock lost his seat at the general election in February 2020.
+Following a redrawing of Dublin North-West, Rock lost his seat at the 2020 general election.
 He was an unsuccessful candidate at the 2020 Seanad election.

+Rock was the Fine Gael candidate for Dublin North-West at the 2024 general election, and was not elected.